Strongpreneur#Business Growth Strategies

 During the military administration, the Supreme Military Council, the Armed Forces Ruling Council, and later the Provisional Ruling Council and State Military Governors had both legislative and executive powers.
 Under the presidential administration of Shagari, the legislature was made up of the House of Representatives and Senate at the Federal level, and of the House of Assembly at the State levels.
 The President and his Ministers, or the State Governors and their Commissioners, on the other hand, constituted the executive arms of government at the Federal and State levels representatively.

-Under the presidential system, bills which are proposals presented to the legislatures for enactment into laws may be initiated by the executive or legislators, either individually or collectively.
+Under the presidential system, bills that are proposals presented to the legislatures for enactment into laws may be initiated by the executive or legislators, either individually or collectively.
 Once passed by the House of Representatives and Senate (or House of Assembly in the case of the State), and assented to by the President (or the Governor in the case of States), the bill becomes law.

 Under the presidential system, the legislative process may be quite long, sometimes taking up to six months to enact a law, unlike in a military regime, when an edict or decree could be enacted within a few days.
 The significance of this is that the legislative process, under a presidential system, is slower and more amenable to lobbying or influence from individuals, business and other interest groups.
 The existence and active participation of political parties under the presidential system, (unlike the military administration), have different implications for the type of government policies that are formulated, and also their manner of implementation.
 In a military regime, the target of lobbying is the State Military Governors and the Head of State.
 The State Assemblies and the National Assembly are lobbied under the presidential system.
-A final example can be found in the fact that while the colonial administrations were basically concerned with the exploitation of our raw materials for British industries, the post-independence administrations emphasized indigenization of the ownership and control of industries, the development of indigenous technology, and the development of the industrial sector.
+A final example can be found in the fact that while the colonial administrations were concerned with the exploitation of our raw materials for British industries, the post-independence administrations emphasized the indigenization of the ownership and control of industries, the development of indigenous technology, and the development of the industrial sector.

 Another aspect of the politico-legal environment is the legal factor.
 A wide range of laws guides and constrain the operations of the business.

 The most fundamental ones are The Company’s Act (Decree) 1968, The Hire Purchase Act (1965), The Sale of Goods Act (1893) and The Partnership Act (1890).
 Others include The Law of Contract, The Insurance Act and The Law of Agency.
-Apart from these, there are many others that affect business in their everyday transactions, and with which the management must be familiar.
+Apart from these, many others affect business in their everyday transactions, and with which the management must be familiar.

 Some of these are outlined below: